zoomacode/hugo-site/content/posts/2024/10/recommendation-system-on-moving-averages/index.md

 #### Intro

 I was reading the original paper on "Hierarchical Navigable Small Worlds (HNSW)" https://arxiv.org/abs/1603.09320 which I found much easier to understand than all those YouTube videos I tried to watch and articles to read.
-Back to the topic, HNSW is a probabilistic data structure for searching neighbors in multi-dimensional space.
+HNSW is a probabilistic data structure for searching neighbors in multi-dimensional space.
 One of practical applications is search of semantically close objects.
 Reading that paper and some other activities made me curious if I can quickly implement a recommendation system which combines three things: HNSW, moving averages, and randomness.

 One more challenge I want to add is not to use any tutorials and try to pull everything together using the knowledge I have, except for the documentation for libraries.